huggingface/tokenizers/docs/source/quicktour.rst

         :end-before: END print_type_ids
         :dedent: 4

-If you save your tokenizer with :meth:`~tokenizers.Tokenizer.save`, the post-processor will be saved along.
+If you save your tokenizer with :entity:`Tokenizer.save`, the post-processor will be saved along.

 Encoding multiple sentences in a batch
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To get the full speed of the 🤗 Tokenizers library, it's best to process your texts by batches by
-using the :meth:`~tokenizers.Tokenizer.encode_batch` method:
+using the :entity:`Tokenizer.encode_batch` method:

 .. only:: python